kyaiooiayk/pyDecLog/README.md

 - Can add comments directly to log file even outside a function.
 ***

-## Known issues
+## ⚠️Known issues
 - `@profile_local` does not write to the log file.
-Its output needs to be sent separately to the log.
+Its output needs to be piped separately to the log.
 See the following example:
 ```python
 ```
 ***